 Let me be perfectly clear though.

 Episode 5 of Gargantia of the Verdurous Planet is appropriately called “Calm Day”.
-After the initial hostilities of the early episodes, the cast is afforded some relaxation as their massive ships makes anchor for the day and the main characters sneak in a break from work.
+After the initial hostilities of the early episodes, the cast is afforded some relaxation as their massive ships makes anchor for the day.
 Sunbathing, swimming, barbeque, it’s a good time all around.